Actor And Comedian Faizon Love Arrested After Alleged Airport Fight [Video]

 John Glenn Columbus International Airport released surveillance footage of Love fighting with the valet attendant.
 It depicts Love exchanging a few words with the man before walking around the counter and approaching him.

 Love and the valet attendant can be seen standing inches away from each other, going back and forth with their words.
-For a moment, it appears as though the actor and comedian was about to walk away until he turns toward the man, allegedly grabs him by the neck and slams the valet attendant on the counter before knocking him to the floor.
+For a moment, it appears as though the actor and comedian was about to walk away until he turns toward the man, allegedly grabs him by the neck, and slams the valet attendant on the counter before knocking him to the floor.

 Faizon Love aka Big Worm From Friday Arrested For Blessing Valet With A Fade https://t.co/FHQ9nYWzap pic.twitter.com/FLZTbRXso4